hardy12994/express-app-generator/README.md

     npm install express-app-generator --save
 ``

-To make node app with express framework, many things are needed.
+To make node app with express framework, many things are needed i.e -
-Like -
 - Environment where the server is made.
 - Genric Responses are set, in which form their is need.
 - Routing Genric need to set.
 - Logging where ther is a need.

-Now what this Module Provide to us
+Now what this Module Provide to us -
 - A Enviroment where server is Run on Any Perticular Port.
 - A Genric Router with unlimited middleware are set.
 - Give Genric Response as Data ,Items etc.